CommandDash/packages/dash_agent/README.md

 ## Community

-Connect with like minded people building with Flutter and using AI to do so, every step of the way :D [Join Now](https://join.slack.com/t/welltested-ai/shared_invite/zt-25u09fty8-gaggH9HbmopB~4tialTrlA)
+Connect with like-minded people building with Flutter and using AI to do so, every step of the way :D [Join Now](https://join.slack.com/t/welltested-ai/shared_invite/zt-25u09fty8-gaggH9HbmopB~4tialTrlA)